benjaminparry/benjamin.parry.is/source/writing/2024-10-11-where-i-get-my-podcasts.md

 Earlier this year I also added [MeTube](https://github.com/alexta69/metube/) to the self-hosting stack.
 I was looking for a more intentional way of interacting with the content on YouTube.
 MeTube and its browser extension enables you to download YouTube content locally, away from the manipulative endless auto-play algorithm.
 Content is similarly downloaded and synced to Jellyfin, providing a customised feed of interesting and distraction-free content.

 I recently discovered MeTube has an option for exporting video content as an audio file.
 Even better!
-There’s an option to specify a custom file path for these downloads which now in a directory alongside my podcasts.
+There’s an option to specify a custom file path for these downloads which now sits in a directory alongside my podcasts.

 I’m really happy with the results so far but I’d love to push this workflow further:

-- Self-host an RSS or json feed of podcasts and import activity directly to my website.
+- Self-host an RSS or json feed of podcast activity that is dynamically added to my website.
-- Sync between PodGrab and Jellyfin.
+- Sync activity between PodGrab and Jellyfin.
 - Add unplayed/played metadata to audio files to make syncing to mobile devices easier.
 - Auto generate transcripts using whisper.io for note-taking.